 Beyond its obvious beauty, the water in the hot springs is said to have healing and therapeutic properties.
 Many tourists and locals flock to them to help with skin conditions and heal their bodies in the cascading waterfalls and pools.

-The water stays at 37°C year-round and are open 24/7 365 days a year.
-More so, as of now, these pools are free to enter and since they are not very well know they are not as busy as other thermal baths.
-However, in the on-season, you will find quite a few people soaking up the water’s beneficial minerals.
+The water stays at 37°C year-round and is open 24/7 365 days a year.
+More so, as of now, these pools are free to enter, and since they are not very well known they are not as busy as other thermal baths.

 Positano, Italy

 Positano is a dreamy Italian village that will enchant you from start to finish.
 From the houses built into the rugged mountains to the pastel-colored homes, to the colorful beach and beyond, Positano is a travel destination like no other.
-There truly is no place quite like Positano and its post-card perfect views.

 In addition to the beautiful architecture, Positano is lined by a beautiful beach with vivid blue waters.
 From the beach, you can look back and see the whole city built vertically and the huge towering mountains in the distance.
 It truly is something from a fairytale.